Soulfully Made » Breads, Rolls, Muffins » Lemon Cream Scones

 Spooning the lemon glaze on top of a lemon cream scone on a plate.

-Whether you’re hosting a weekend brunch, planning a baby shower, or just want to make a regular Saturday morning feel special, this lemon cream scones recipe is perfect for the occasion.
-Plus, since the dough can be made ahead and frozen, you can always have them ready to pop in the oven when guests drop by or when you’re craving something special with your morning coffee or afternoon tea!
+When developing this lemon scones recipe, I wanted to make sure it requires no special equipment.
+All you need is a couple of bowls to mix the ingredients, it’s really as easy as that.
+Plus, since the dough can be made ahead and frozen, you can always have them ready to pop in the oven when guests drop by or when you’re craving something special .

 • Flour: All-purpose flour works great for scones!